 Below is what I carry as a smoker and why?

-My smoking kit: 50 gram tobbaco tin, two pipe cases and my tool pouch.
+My smoking kit: 50 gram tobacco tin, two pipe cases and my tool pouch.

 Open tool pouch with contents: Pipe cleaners is tube, Nalgene 15ml bottle with Vodka in it, Rodgers smokers knife, Brebbi tamper, two lighters, spare petrol canister, Dunhill adjustable pipe reamer, stem reamer with spares stored inside.
 Plus a pair of tweezers as I have - dead hands - white knuckle from air impact tools and struggle with flint changes on lighters.

 My lighters.
 Gas Peterson.
 Petrol Nimrod Falcon.
 Zippo fuel canister.
 I prefer a gas lighter.
 Why then carry a petrol?
 Why two lighters?
 Gas pipe lighter's don't seem to have a contents level sight on them.
 And if I could find one - with a sight - I can't fit a gas filling aerosol into my pipe tool kit.
 So with spare petrol lighter and fluid.
 I always have a light when I run out of gas.
-I meter the petrol into the Nimrod a bit at a time from the sealed Zippo canister, so I don't waste my precious reserve fuel though evaporation - I have even used a bit of the cleaning Vodka when I have been really desparate for a flame.
-The Peterson is far better than the expensive Corona Old Boy I used to have and about a third of the price.
-It holds more gas as it does not have any lost space for "pipe tools".
-I don't like pipe lighters with tools, I prefer a separate tamper.
-The Nimrod is just so much better made and sealed than a Zippo lighter.
+I meter the petrol into the Nimrod a bit at a time from the sealed Zippo canister, so I don't waste my precious reserve fuel though evaporation.
+The petrol Nimrod is just so much better made and sealed than the Zippo lighter it replaced.

 Pipe cleaners.
-All tapered, both soft and bristled.
+All tapered, both soft and bristled - you cannot used plastic bristled pipe cleaners as a spill, for obvious reasons.
 Stored in German ABS cigar tube.

-The two Laxey Manx Meerschaum pipes I use daily are made from Tanganyika Meerschaum mined in the Amboseli basin in Tanzania.
+Pipes: The Laxey Manx Meerschaum pipe I use daily are made from Tanganyika Meerschaum mined in the Amboseli basin in Tanzania.
 They are oil baked and hardened.
 They are so much stronger than beeswax treated fragile Meerschaum offerings from Turkey.